SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "R..."
 She managed to say.

-Rarity smiled at Fluttershy, "you can do it!"
+Rarity smiled at Fluttershy.
+"You can do it!"

 Fluttershy tried again.
-"R..." same result.
+"R..." she said.
+Same result.

 She tried over and over, each time giving herself a little pep talk before each attempt.